Magda Karina

-Magda Karina (born Magdalena Karina Talamantes Descalzó on July 27, 1966, in Mexico City, Mexico) is a Mexican actress.
+Magda Karina (born Magdalena Karina Talamantes Descalzó on July 27, 1966) is a Mexican actress.

 Biography

 Karina was born on July 27, 1966, in Mexico City, Mexico.
 She is the daughter of actress and director Karina Duprez and granddaughter of actress Magda Guzmán and theater director Julián Duprez.
-By the marriage of his mother with actor Carlos Ancira, he became his adopted daughter.
+By the marriage of his mother with actor Carlos Ancira, she became his adopted daughter.

 She began her acting career while still a child, debuting in theater at sixteen years old in theatrical performance El soldadito de plomo.
 On television she debuted in the telenovela Déjame vivir in 1982.

 In recent years, Magda Karina has used a new artistic name in some television works as Karina Ancira, adopting her stepfather's last name, Carlos Ancira.